Turkish lira hits record low as world inflation looms

 Naci Agbal, who preceded Kavcioglu at the central bank, served less than five months as governor and was appointed a day after the lira logged its last record low in November.

-Agbal’s aggressive rate hikes attracted foreign investors and briefly turned things around for the currency.
+Agbal’s aggressive rate hikes temporarily attracted foreign investors and lifted the currency.

 But Tatha Ghose, analyst at Commerzbank, said Erdogan’s public opposition to high rates and his rapid leadership shuffles have hurt the central bank’s credibility and led to a “familiar lira spiral”.